wix-incubator/bower-auto-release/README.md

 For example: `bower-auto-release --git-repo git@github.com:wix/my-library`

+This option is typically used on monorepos that have multiple bowers to release.
+Since bower's design dictates one-to-one relationship between published component and git repo, you should create a separate repo for publishing and pass it using this option.

+### The `--branch` option

+By default your project is published to a branch named `${package-name}-bower`.
+You can change this using the `--branch` option.

+For example: `bower-auto-release --branch kuku`

+In case you use a separate repo for publishing bowers from monorepo as described above, it might make sense to do something like this:
+`bower-auto-release --git-repo git@github.com:wix/my-library-bower --branch master`

 ### Your package is automatically registered to bower

 Once you're build is complete in CI, your package can be installed with -